 And the farmhouse kitchen renovation AFTER…..

 The first thing we did was add cabinets to extend them all the way to the ceiling, and add glass fronts.
-The added glass there, as well as the two cabinets on either side of the sink really add interest and charm.
+Adding the glass there, as well as to the two cabinets on either side of the sink really add interest and charm.
 It’s one of my favorite things!
 We also painted them all a crisp, clean white and took off that bottom molding to give them a cleaner look.
 Even that made such a difference!
-We expanded the island, as well as had the base re-built with new paneling on the sides and new farmhouse style legs.
+The island was enlarged, as well as had the base re-built with new paneling on the sides and new farmhouse style legs.

 She knew she wanted white carrara marble on one area and black honed granite on another, but she wasn’t sure which area should be which.
 We were back and forth quite a bit, but we finally decided to put the black granite on the island.
 It made the most sense as the island is where she does her cooking, and the granite is slightly more durable as well as more heat tolerant.
 I was pushing for all white marble everywhere, but I lost that battle! 🙂

-I just adore the marble tile backsplash!
+How adorable is the marble tile backsplash?!
+I love it!
 So much so that I wish I would have done it in my own kitchen!

 We installed white carrara marble on the surrounding counters, and she chose a farmhouse sink.
 The marble is a straight cut to stay with the “clean and simple” look we had in mind.
-We also changed her handles as the former ones were pretty detailed and a little too fussy for her.
+Cabinet pulls were switched out as the former ones were pretty detailed and a little too fussy for her.
 These are oil-rubbed bronze and clean and simple.

 Is there anything more charming than a farmhouse sink?!
 And the bridge faucet was something she just fell in love with.
 I can’t say that I blame her 🙂